 we have that

-Here, the covariance matrix of the data, $\text{cov}(X_{n})$, replaces $A$ of~\eqref{eq:prob}.
+Here, the covariance matrix of the data, $\text{cov}(X_{n})$, replaces~$A$ of~\eqref{eq:prob}, $\frac{\norm{x_{n+1}}^2}{n}$ replaces $\rho$, and $\hat{x}_{n+1}$ replaces~$v$.
 We conclude that introducing a new data point to the covariance matrix is, up to a multiplicative constant, a rank-one update to the original covariance matrix.
-The proof is straightforward.
-Following this observation, we conclude that in order to compute the PCA in an online fashion, one can use any of the formulas in Section~\ref{sec:rank_one} for rank-one update.
-This approach is most attractive when the data are low-rank or when we wish to calculate only a subset of the principal components.
+The proof of~\eqref{eq:covs} is straightforward.
+Thus, in order to compute the PCA in an online fashion, one can use any of the rank-one update formulas from Section~\ref{sec:rank_one}.